-New in 2017 Rock icon Bruce Springsteen makes his Broadway debut with a solo acoustic concert which follows the arc of his life and career.
-Begins October 3rd.
+Running since October 2017 Rock icon Bruce Springsteen makes his Broadway debut with a solo acoustic concert which follows the arc of his life and career.

 From the producers: After a career of more than 40 years, 20 Grammys and an Oscar, legendary musician Bruce Springsteen comes to Broadway with a solo acoustic performance.
 It is an intimate night with Bruce, his guitar, a piano, and his stories.